aprilprchal/CSC210_F20/labs/Lab1_Accounts/README.md

 - 10% : modification of `Account` for fees and interest rates
 - 10% : `class Transaction` requirements

-> To be graded, the main() method in TestLab0 must compile and execute without throwing an exception.
+> To be graded, the main() method in Main.java must compile and execute without throwing an exception.
 Note that this does not mean you have to get the lab complete and perfect.
 It means that for every method called in main, you should have that method defined, even if it is empty and not doing anything.
 An empty method is called a "_stub_", which is a placeholder for future code (but is still executable).
 It is common to start a project by creating a stub for all the methods.

 <hr>